vkom56000/cse15l-lab-reports/lab1.md

    `Note: The terminal does not show whatever you are typing while entering the password for security reasons`

-Once you are finished connecting it should display a message like this.
+Once you are finished connecting it should display a message like this:
 ![Image](https://github.com/vkom56000/cse15l-lab-reports/blob/main/server%20login.png)

 ## Running Commands: